arsoninstigator/sculptura/README.md

 # sculptura ☆.ᐟ

-sculptura is a wip fully **open-source** and customized budget 3d printer made by @anne **from scratch** for slow printing smooth and precise models to be used as decorative pieces :D
+sculptura is a wip fully **open-source** and customized budget 3d printer made from scratch for [infill](infill.hackclub.com) at hack club for printing smooth and precise models that are meant to to be used as decorative pieces :D

 ## planning